 Sleep apnea that’s related to snoring and hypopnea (really loud snoring) as well as ordinary snoring are caused by constriction of the upper airway during sleep.
 Why does this only happen when you’re sleeping?
 Your jaw falls backward and inward, forcing the airway to constrict, and the resulting vibration is what you hear when someone snores.
 Although not all snoring is caused in this way, a great many cases are.

 The ZQuiet device is worn inside the mouth and it is supposed to force the jaw into a forward position that will keep your airways open at night.
 ZQuiet is designed to prevent snoring by keeping the upper airway open in much the same way first-aiders deal with the issue when treating an unconscious person.

 We are happy with the basic principle of ZQuiet so far.
 A lot of anti-snoring devices that work are based on the same principle.
 But ow for the ninety million dollar question: does it work, and could it be an alternative to costly surgery for those who absolutely must stop snoring for health reasons?

 This is a genuine concern.
 Scientists say that reduced blood oxygenation caused by night time snoring has several health risks, among which an increased likelihood of strokes.

-Since the ZQuiet device works on the same principle, it may help to ease or even eliminate snoring.
+Since the ZQuiet device works on the same principle as all MAD devices, it may help to ease or even eliminate snoring.
 Fix the jaw in the right position, and the airways stay open.
 The theory behind this product is 100% sound.
 But is this device the best way to stop snoring?
 Does ZQuiet work?
 We investigate.

 Are There any Positive Reviews From Customers?